Tuesday, December 17, 2013

 Financial Smarts: Six Crucial Steps to Take Before Tying the Knot

-You've met the love of your life and are planning on marriage, but it's important that you both are open to talking about finances.
+You've met the love of your life and are planning on marriage, but you both must be open to talking about finances.
 Money can be a touchy subject with even long-married couples, but discussing your finances and how you will be handling them is an important step to take before saying, "I do".
 Consider these six crucial steps with your future spouse:

 Clear The Air